nuts-foundation/nuts-node/docs/pages/technology/security_model.rst

    - Implemented by:
       - Storing keys in a secure storage (e.g. Hashicorp Vault).
       - Not allowing private keys to be exported, only to be created and used (signing/encrypting).
-- Protecting against eavesdropping and tampering of network traffic between Nuts nodes.
-   - Implemented by:
-      - Using TLS for all network traffic.
-      - Signing network transactions.
-      - Only exchanging private transactions with authorized nodes, part of that transaction.
-- Protecting against eavesdropping and tampering of external network traffic between API clients and Nuts node.
-   - Implemented by:
-      - Providing documentation on how to configure TLS for external traffic.
-      - Only connecting to external interfaces over TLS.
 - Protecting against repudiation.
    - Administrative actions, data alterations and usage of private keys must be accountable.
    - Implemented by: